codatio/codat-docs/docs/auth-flow/customize/set-up-redirects.md

 Your redirects will only apply to Hosted Link.
 For Embedded Link, build out the required redirect configuration within your application.
 :::

-::: note See an example
+:::note See an example

 Not sure how to handle the params in your website?
-[See an example here](https://github.com/mcclowes/hosted-link-redirect-page)
+[See an example here](https://github.com/mcclowes/hosted-link-redirect-page).
 :::

 ## Setting redirect settings